Home » Garden » 31 Easy Care Plants That Butterflies Love

 Butterfly gardening is the practice of creating a garden that is specifically designed to attract and support butterflies.
 This is done by planting a variety of nectar plants that provide food for adult butterflies and host plants that provide food for their caterpillars.

-• Beauty: Butterflies are one of nature’s most beautiful creatures, and watching them flutter around your garden can be a delight.
+• Butterflies are one of nature’s most beautiful creatures, and watching them flutter around your garden is such a joy.
 By planting a butterfly garden, you can create a beautiful and tranquil space in your yard.

-• Low-maintenance: Butterfly gardens can be relatively low-maintenance, as many of the plants that attract butterflies are easy to grow and require little care.
+• Butterfly gardens can be incredibly low-maintenance, as many of the plants that attract them are easy to grow and require little care.
 This makes butterfly gardening an excellent choice for gardeners who want to create a beautiful and functional garden without spending a lot of time or money.

 swallowtail butterfly on zinnias in cottage garden

-What is Needed to Make a Butterfly Garden?
+What You Need to Make a Butterfly Garden

-• Location: Choose a sunny spot in your yard for your butterfly garden, as butterflies love basking in the sun.
+• Choose a sunny spot in your yard for your butterfly garden, as they love basking in the sun.
 Ideally, the garden should receive at least six hours of direct sunlight a day.

-• Plants: Choose plants that provide nectar for adult butterflies and host plants for their caterpillars.
+• Choose plants that provide nectar for adult butterflies and host plants for their caterpillars.
 Some examples of nectar plants include butterfly bushes, milkweed, zinnias, and coneflowers.
-Examples of host plants include milkweed for monarch butterflies, parsley for swallowtails, and fennel for black swallowtails.
+Examples of host plants include milkweed for monarch butterflies, parsley for swallowtails, and fennel for black swallowtail.
+More on plants below.

-• Water: Butterflies need water, but they can’t drink from deep pools.
-Provide a shallow dish of water filled with sand or stones so that butterflies can land and drink safely.
+• Butterflies need water, but they can’t drink from deep pools.
+Provide a shallow dish of water filled with sand or stones so that they can land and drink safely.

-• Shelter: Butterflies need shelter to escape from predators and harsh weather conditions.
-Shrubs, trees, and tall grasses provide shelter and roosting spots for butterflies.
+• Butterflies need shelter to escape from predators and harsh weather conditions.
+Shrubs, trees, and tall grasses provide that shelter and roosting spots for butterflies.

-• Avoid pesticides: Pesticides can be harmful to butterflies and other pollinators.
-Avoid using pesticides in your butterfly garden and opt for natural pest control methods instead.
+• Pesticides can be harmful to butterflies and other pollinators.
+Avoid using them in your butterfly garden and opt for natural pest control methods instead.

 How Much Sunlight Do Butterfly Gardens Need?